 3. Simplify navigation.
-Keep your layout clear and "finger optimized" by creating easy pathways to your valuable information so that your visitor could freely reach it.
-It's also worth to make your navigation intuitive by eliminating less prioritized links and using liquid layout.
+Keep your layout clear and “finger optimized” by creating easy pathways to your valuable information so that your visitor could freely reach it.
+It’s also worth making your navigation intuitive by eliminating less prioritized links and using a liquid layout.

 4. Pay attention to graphics.
-While creating mobile optimized websites be attentive with images, since not all mobile browsers can sufficiently depict full-size images.
+While creating mobile-optimized websites be attentive to images, since not all mobile browsers can sufficiently depict full-size images.
 Moreover, your visitors will spend more money and time while waiting for downloading.

 6. Be able to make redirection.
-It's worth to use mobile redirects in order to readdress those who use tablet devices relying mostly on Wi-Fi and 3G to the mobile-friendly version of your site.
-Be sure mobile users will appreciate the possibility to use mobile-optimized version of your site.
+It’s worth using mobile redirects in order to readdress those who use tablet devices relying mostly on Wi-Fi and 3G to the mobile-friendly version of your site.
+Be sure mobile users will appreciate the possibility to use a mobile-optimized version of your site.